Prunus 'Porthos' (F)

 cherry 'Porthos'

-A naturally compact, self-fertile sweet cherry cultivar forming a bushy shrub or a small tree about 2m tall.
-The white spring blossom is followed by sweet, dark red fruit.
+A naturally compact, self-fertile cherry cultivar forming a bushy shrub or a small tree about 2m tall.
+The white spring blossom is followed by red fruit which is sour initially, eventually becoming sweet when fully ripe and dark red in colour.
 Cropping season: July to August

 Size